ParthaSarathi-raw/8WeekSQLChallenge-Solutions/README.md

 - For Case Study 1, I have implemented the solutions to the question in different approaches with full detailed intuition on how to solve the problem with detailed explanations because as a beginner I really want you to understand different ways in which you can solve the same problem.

-- For Case Study 2, I've mentioned a note that it is better to solve this case study at the last after completing all the 6 remaining case studies.
-This is because the level of questions and data increases dramatically in this case study and if you're a beginner, you might really feel discouraged while solving this case study.
+- For Case Study 2, I've mentioned a note that it is better to solve this case study at the last after completing all the remaining case studies.
+This is because the level of questions increases dramatically in this case study 2 when compared to previous case study 1 and if you're a beginner, you might really feel discouraged while solving this case study.
 Hence I advice you to please solve this after finishing all other case studies

 - Also for Case Study 2, I've seen multiple resoures which are blantly providing completely wrong solutions or simply ignoring the questions for **Ingredient Optimizaiton, Pricing and Ratings , Bonus Question** sections.
 In my case study I have provided correct solutions to each and every one of these sections.